Last Updated on May 23, 2023 by Shari Mason

 What’s That Vein On the Underside of Shrimp?

-The shrimp can be cooked with the white one, but it is recommended to remove it before cooking to avoid any health issues as it might contain bacteria.
+The shrimp can be cooked with the white one, but removing it using a very sharp paring knife before cooking is recommended to avoid health issues as it might contain bacteria.

 What Is It Called?